 Led by trained nature interpreters, Rancho Santa Ana Botanic Garden offers walking tours and interactive activity stations that help educate students about the Golden State.
 Tours and programs convey the importance of native plants, cultures of indigenous people and natural history of California.
 Designed to engage students through hands-on activities, tours and programs correlate with K-8 Cross Curricular Common Core Standards for California public schools.
 School tours and programs are conducted from September to mid-June.

 Reserve a Tour or Program for Your Students Today

 Tours and programs fill quickly.
 Reservations for each month close on the 15th of the previous month.
 Payment must be made in advance.
 We accept MasterCard, Visa or checks made payable to RSABG.
 Sorry, we no longer accept purchase orders.

 A maximum of 80 students can be accommodated on a one-hour tour or a two-hour program.
-We require one adult to accompany each group of 10 students.
+We require two adult to accompany each group of 10 students.
 We ask that adults do not bring toddlers or infants to guided school tours or programs.
 School tours and programs are conducted outdoors and involve walking on uneven pathways.
 Advise students and adults to dress appropriately and bring drinking water.
 Please notify the registrar of students with special needs.

 Title I School Opportunities

 Through grant writing efforts, Rancho Santa Ana Botanic Garden (RSABG) may have funds to supplement the cost of transportation and/or tour fees for Title I schools that participate in RSABG Guided Tours and Programs.

 Thinking of starting a school garden or adding California native plants for beauty or habitat to your schoolyard?